Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### getTotalWarpCapacity
 Calulates the total warp capacity from the vessel's active warp coils.
 Each warp coil must successfully consume its required resources in order to be considered.

+### updateWarpPowerGenerators
+Updates the generators that provide warp power.

 ### consumeCoilResources(Blueshift.WBIWarpCoil)
 Consumes the warp coil's required resources.